Updated: May 17

 Figure 1 shows "how emotions that are expressed during a social interaction by Person A, through emotional contagion, influence the emotions and expressions of Person B. Person A and B not only mimic each other's facial expression, they also link on the physiological level and without being aware of it, synchronize on the level of arousal” (Prochazkova & Kret, 2017).

 Research reveals that stress is contagious (Wilding, 2021).
 Therefore, as students and educators look at re-entry to classrooms worldwide, it is critical to consider emotions associated with re-acclimation and re-entry anxiety.
 Wilding (2021) shares that protecting against re-entry emotional contagion is something to be mindful of since the emotions of others in your environment can impact your well-being.
 Stress has been found to be contagious within educational classroom.
-A report published in Social Science & Medicine found that when “teachers are stress, so are their students”; in fact, “researchers found that students had higher levels of cortisol if their teachers reported higher burnout levels” (Sifferlin, 2016).
+A report published in Social Science & Medicine by Sifferlin (2016) found that when “teachers are stressed, so are their students” (para.
+1); in fact, “researchers found that students had higher levels of cortisol if their teachers reported higher burnout levels” (para.
+3).

 The role of faculty, teachers, and instructional designers goes beyond simply developing content that aligns with stated outcomes.
 Understanding the human learning process and the impact emotion has on learning and memory must be central to scaffolding content to build upon prior learning, being cognizant of cognitive load when presenting content, and providing students with strategies to support resilience and self-regulation to proactively address anxiety and stress.
 More than ever, educators must learn how to pivot across learning formats to actively engage students in classroom climates and to support transfer of learning across real-world context in preparation for a dynamic and shifting employment landscape.